Pakistan, China to up defence cooperation

 RAWALPINDI: China’s Minister of National Defence General Wei Fenghe separately called on Chairman Joint Chiefs of Staff Committee (CJCSC) Gen Nadeem Raza and Chief of Army Staff (COAS) Gen Qamar Javed Bajwa on Monday.

-Matters of mutual interests, affairs of regional security and enhancement in defence cooperation were discussed in the meetings.
+Matters of mutual interests, affairs of regional security and enhancement in defence cooperation were discussed at the meetings.

 During his meeting with Gen Wei Fenghe at the GHQ, Gen Qamar Javed Bajwa said that Pakistan Army values time-tested friendly and brotherly relations with China.